LDSSA/ds-prep-course-2024/weekly-workflow.md

 - Study the **'Learning Notebook'**.
 You can interact with the notebook and try out the code.

 - Complete the tasks in the **'Exercise Notebook'**.
 Don't forget to save your work as you go along!
+Sometimes there will be more Exercise notebooks and they will be numbered.
+In that case, if you are a complete beginner, start with notebook 0, then proceed to notebook 1.
+If you are planning to apply for the Starters academy, complete also notebook 2.
+You can skip notebook 0 if you already have some programming experience.

 > 📝 **Note:** You may eventually also find **'Extra Notebooks'** and **'Example Notebooks'** in some **SLU**s